 “But instead, my father said ‘I will plant Tocai and Malvasia, because I know what I’m doing now.’”

-“He was lucky to be at the table hearing what they were talking about,” she added.
-In particular, Damijan’s proximity to Gravner created a mythology all its own — it is a key selling point of his wines anytime you read about them in the media.
-But Tamara was quick to point out other influences. “[Josko Gravner] was one of the three teachers that was quite important to my father,” she says.
+Podversic was the youngest winemaker in the group — “their mascot,” as Tamara called him.
+“He was lucky to be at the table hearing what they were talking about,” she says.
+In particular, Damijan’s proximity to Gravner has created a mythology all its own.
+It is a key selling point of his wines anytime you read about them in the media.
+But Tamara is quick to point out other influences. “[Josko Gravner] was one of the three teachers that was quite important to my father,” she says.
 “But one of his first teachers was actually Mario Schiopetto.”

 Tamara Makes Her Mark